 # Connecting Wasabi Wallet to BTCPay Server

-This documents shows how to connect Wasabi Wallet to BTCPay Server.
+This document shows how to connect Wasabi Wallet (opens new window) to BTCPay Server.

 # Wasabi Wallet Setup

 After installation, open the Wasabi Wallet by clicking on the icon on your desktop.

 - Create a new wallet in Wasabi